huaminghuangtw/Evergreen-Notes/Permanent-Notes/push-your-limits.md

 > _“Reality leaves a lot to the imagination.” — John Lennon_

 [@hillThinkGrowRich2021]

-> _“What the mind can conceive, it can achieve.” — Napoleon Hill_

 > _“Don’t do what you can do.
 Try what you can’t do.” — William Faulkner_